+"What makes me happy now that I'm cured is that I can work and go where I could not before...
+I can see my children and grandchildren, who I couldn't see in the past."

+Laurinda

 Laurinda with her eye surgeon Dr Anselmo Vilanculo after her sight was restored.

+Ebola update

-Ebola update Across 2014 and 2015, Guinea, Sierra Leone and Liberia were devastated by Ebola, a highly contagious disease that's transmitted through direct human contact.
+Across 2014 and 2015, Guinea, Sierra Leone and Liberia were devastated by Ebola, a highly contagious disease that's transmitted through direct human contact.
 Previously unknown in the region, this West African epidemic claimed 2,536 lives in Guinea, 4,809 in Liberia and 3,955 in Sierra Leone - these death tolls are believed to be grossly underestimated.

 Ebola's rapid spread was due to a number of factors, including weak health systems in the region, a general distrust of the authorities and traditional funeral practices such as embracing deceased relatives.

 The impact of Ebola on these already overburdened health systems was catastrophic.
-As eye health was not a priority during the emergency, we took the decision, with the Ministries of Health, to suspend all planned activity until the middle of last year, when the epidemic began to come under control and we could finally begin to rebuild.
-Instead of planned activities, during the crisis we provided hospitals with barriers against infection.
-We trained health personnel in strict protocols for managing Ebola, developed secure treatment centres and trained up rapid response teams.
+As eye health was not a priority during the emergency, we took the decision, with the Ministries of Health, to suspend all planned activity until the middle of last year.
+In June 2015, as the epidemic started to come under control, we began to support the rebuilding of services.

+During the crisis, instead of planned activities, we provided hospital with barriers against infection.
+We trained health personnel in strict protocols for managing Ebola, developed secure treatment centers and trained up rapid response teams.
 We also launched extensive public awareness campaigns.

 It soon became clear that Ebola survivors had particular problems with an eye disease called uveitis, which if left untreated could lead to blindness.
-We worked with Partners in Health to screen almost 2,500 survivors in Sierra Leone, where we found that more than half needed immediate treatment.
+We worked with NGO Partners in Health to screen almost 2,500 survivors in Sierra Leone, where we found that more than half needed immediate treatment.
 We subsequently trained over 1,200 health workers in specific Ebola-related eye complications.

-During West Africa's Ebola crisis, we provided hospitals with barriers against infection, trained health personnel in strict protocols for managing Ebola and developed secure treatment centres.
+During West Africa's Ebola crisis, we provided hospitals with barriers against infection, trained health personnel in strict protocols for managing Ebola and developed secure treatment centers.

 Ebola is now known to remain resident in up to 25% of survivors - meaning long-term symptoms for the patient such as visual impairment, joint and muscle pain, neurological disorders and debilitating weakness.
-We will continue to work in affected countries to minimise the further impact of this disease and to provide appropriate services to those affected by Ebola.
+We will continue to work in affected countries to minimize the further impact of this disease and to provide appropriate services to those affected by Ebola.

-Disability and inclusion The promotion of equal opportunity for people with disabilities is a core part of Sightsavers' vision.
+Disability and inclusion

+The promotion of equal opportunity for people with disabilities is a core part of Sightsavers' vision.

 After more than four years of discussion, the Sustainable Development Goals (SDGs) were adopted at the UN General Assembly in 2015.
 Two of our critical goals - inclusive education and equality - were reflected in the new agenda.
 This was a massive step forward for people with disabilities.

-To celebrate, our Put Us in the Picture campaign hosted Framing Perceptions at the UN building; a photographic exhibition of people with disabilities in Uganda and India that raised the profile of inclusive development.
-In June 2015, we launched our social inclusion strategy, which aligned our programmes with the UN Convention on the Rights of Persons with Disabilities.
-Our priorities within this are economic empowerment and political participation for people with disabilities, with gender equality and advocacy mainstreamed across all our programmes.
-Examples of our new programmes are our youth economic empowerment project in Uganda, and an inclusive elections initiative in Cameroon to support greater participation of people with disabilities in political processes.
-We've been working in India and Tanzania to explore how best to disaggregate data collected within our programmes by disability.
-This is essential for us to be able to determine whether our programmes are inclusive.
-Several of our inclusive education projects ended in 2014 and we have changed our approach - focusing on a smaller number of large, high-quality programmes directed at system change.
-The biggest is in India, with three major new programmes in Kenya, Malawi and Uganda.
+To celebrate, our Put us in the Picture campaign-are economic empowerment and political hosted a photographic exhibition at the UN headquarters in New York, called 'Framing Perceptions', featuring people with disabilities in Uganda and India who are participating in Sightsavers-supported programs.

+In June 2015, we launched our social inclusion strategy, which aligned our programs with the UN Convention on the Rights of Persons with Disabilities.
+Our priorities within this participation for people with disabilities, with gender equality and advocacy mainstreamed across all our programs.